 - Likes and dislikes towards certain topics

 This type of question helps you identify satisfaction key drivers and highlight the areas of a customer’s experience that are important, allowing you to align product and service priorities.
 Below are potential categories of drivers.

 - Warranty/Repair Experience

 Open text feedback question

-This question allows customers to provide unsolicited open-text feedback and mention specific topics or experiences for your team to review.
+This question allows customers to provide unsolicited open-text feedback and their response to your customer satisfaction survey and mention specific topics or experiences for your team to review.

-This is a simple question asking if its okay if a rep reaches out to the respondent to try and understand and resolve any pain points.
+This is a simple question asking if it’s okay if a member of the team reaches out to the respondent to try and understand and resolve any pain points.

 Measuring customer satisfaction is important but what you do with the data is essential.
-If your customers take the time to fill out a survey, it’s important they know you’re serious about more their experience better.
+If your customers take the time to fill out a survey, it’s important they know you’re serious about improving their experience.